-Scheme 1.
+Scheme 2.
 Tautomeric forms of HQ proligands.

 Tautomerism is possible both in solution and in the solid state.
 The primary forms for 4-acylpyrazol-5-ones are 1 and 2.
-The enolic form 1 predominates in CHCl3 solution and other weakly polar and nonpolar solvents, due to stabilization by intramolecular hydrogen bonding.
+The enolic form 1 predominates in CHCl3 solution and when dissolved in other weakly polar and nonpolar solvents, due to stabilization by intramolecular hydrogen bonding.
 Crystallization from CHCl3 also occurs in this form.
 The amino-diketone form 2 is stabilized in polar solvents due to a network of N–C∙∙∙O bonds and crystallizes from them.
 Additionally, the phenyl radical at the C3 position stabilizes form 2.
 Some acylpyrazolones are capable of crystallizing in form 4 [138–141].